 You cannot rely on being able to use ATMs in Tehran and many banks will block activity on debit or credit cards.
 We suggest you bring cash in USD$ or Euros to exchange for Iranian rials.
-This expedition is all-inclusive so you won’t need much money, just for airport transfers (who will usually accept $), some souvenirs in Tehran or Kerman or for (discretionary but always appreciated) tips.
+This expedition is all-inclusive so you won’t need much money, just for airport transfers (who will usually accept $, standard price is approx $25 each way), some souvenirs in Tehran or Kerman or for (discretionary but always appreciated) tips.

 Cell Phone.
 There will be signal in Tehran and perhaps Kerman but for the majority of the expedition you should expect to be out of range.

-Secret Compass have arranged team members discounts with Cotswold Outdoor, Nordic Life, Outdoor Hire and Expedition Kit Hire, details of these will be sent through on booking.
+Secret Compass have arranged team members discounts with Cotswold Outdoor, Nordic Life, Outdoor Hire and Expedition Kit Hire, details of these are provided in your MySC homepage upon booking.

 Baggage and sleeping